francescobrun/phrt3D/README.md

 ## Input

-Code requires as input a stack of propagation-based phase-contrast X-ray CT (Computed Tomography) reconstructed slices and the experimental conditions (energy, propagation distance and pixel size).
-Given the refractive index of the homogeneous material (in the form of delta and beta parameters of the code), the output is the phase retrieved volume (written to disk as a stack of slices) according to a 3D version of the TIE algorithm (Paganin's).
+Code requires as input a stack of propagation-based phase-contrast X-ray CT (Computed Tomography) reconstructed slices and the experimental conditions (i.e, energy, propagation distance and pixel size).
+Given the refractive index of the homogeneous material (i.e., delta and beta parameters), the output is the phase retrieved volume (written to disk as a stack of slices) according to a 3D version of the TIE algorithm (Paganin's).
 In other words, the input is the common absorption reconstructed dataset and the output is the phase map.

 ![](/doc/figure1.jpg)